azonenberg/ayrton/README.md

 At 800 MT/s (conservative), 64 bit bus is 51.2 Gbps theoretical throughput

-So we'd need 75% throughput to run six ADCs which should be reasonably doable
+So we'd need 50% throughput to run four ADCs which should be very comfortable

 This leaves HR IOs largely unallocated